markessien/mlclassification/README.md

 This are command options in full:

 ```
-These are common commands to for this app.
+These are common commands for this app.

 positional arguments:
   app_action            This can either be predict, train, retrieve_models or